Why Use an Eyelash Curler?

 - Heat is provided by batteries, which sit in the handle and are turned on/off via a switch.
 Some curlers have a light to indicate that the tip has heated to the optimum curling temperature.

-- Once heated, press the comb tip under your lashes and press upwards (and in towards your eye) to create the lift.
-Keep it held to your lashes for 5 – 10 seconds a time.
+- Once heated, place the comb tip under your lashes.
+Then press upwards and in towards your eye to create the lift.
+Keep it held to your lashes for 5-10 seconds at a time.
 You can also use a slow upward rolling action.

 - These curlers can be used before or after mascara (once it has dried fully).
-Good for topping up a curl during the day.
+This is good if you want to top-up and curl during the day.

-So, for using on yourself, the curve faces you.
-For use on a client, the curve is away from you (so, you’re looking at the back of the plates, often where the brand name is).
+So, for using on yourself, the curve rounds away from you.
+For use on a client, the peak of the curve is facing you (so, you’re looking at the back of the plates, often where the brand name is).

-The finger positions are the same either way – your thumb goes in the first loop, middle finger in the second loop and use your index finger to add support.
-Use the same hand you write with to hold the curler.
+The finger positions are the same either way – your thumb goes in the first loop, middle finger in the second loop and put your index finger on for support.
+You will likely want to use the same hand you write with to hold the curler.

 1) Lashes should be clean and dry.
 Remove ALL traces of makeup from your lashes, especially mascara.
-You can apply all other makeup before using curlers EXCEPT mascara.
-Use curlers before applying mascara, else the mascara can smear, crumble, or make the lashes stick together.
+You can apply all other makeup before using curlers EXCEPT mascara – only use curlers before applying mascara (else the mascara can smear, crumble, or make the lashes stick together).

 2) Check the curlers are clean and the rubber pad is in the right position.
 The little rubber pad is there to protect and cushion your lashes.
 If it’s not positioned correctly, you could break or dent your lashes.

-3) To help access your lashes more easily, you may find placing a finger (or a brush handle or cotton bud) on the upper eyelid and lifting the eyelid skin up (and more out of the way) lifts up the lashes.
+3) To help access your lashes more easily, you may find placing a finger on the upper eyelid and lifting the eyelid skin also lifts the lashes.